wkorando/go-serverless-with-java/STEP5.md

 	ibmcloud fn action get webHello --url
 	```

-5. Invoke the url directly from the your web browser
+5. Invoke the above URL directly from the your web browser.

 6. Like earlier, you can change the `name` query parameter to change the value being returned.